-English midfielder, Jill Scott MBE currently plays for Manchester City as well as the English national team.
+English midfielder, Jill Scott MBE formerly played for Manchester City as well as the English national team.
 She has previously been described as one of England’s four outstanding players in a FIFA technical report as well as “an energetic, ball-winning midfielder who works hard at both ends of the pitch.”

-Having captained the under-19 side for 18 months, Scott eventually received her first senior call up in 2006.
+Having captained the under-19 side for 18 months, Scott eventually received her first senior call-up in 2006.
 She made it to the 2007 World Cup squad and scored her debut international goal in a 6-1 victory again Argentina in the group stages.
 She was then also in the 2009 UEFA Women’s European Champions and the 2011 FIFA Women’s World Cup team.
 In 2012, Jill Scott was selected as part of the Team GB squad for the London Olympics.
-Recently in the 2020 New Years Honours, Jill was awarded an MBE for the services she has made to women's football.
+In the 2020 New Year's Honours, Jill was awarded an MBE for the services she has made to women's football.
+Most recently, Jill was part of the tournament-winning Lioness squad for Euro 2022, playing in the final alongside fellow midfielders Fran Kirby, Georgia Stanway and Leah Williamson.
+Following the team's success, they received the profound Inspiration Awards at the 2022 Pride Awards.
+Most recently, Jill has been named as a contestant on 'I'm a Celebrity...
+Get Me Out of Here!'
+2022.